digidaniel-tech/homelab/docs/talos/proxmox-vm/How-to-install-vm.md

 Now we can confirm that the worker is running, but both the control plane and the worker is saying that it is not ready?
 Let's fix that now!

-## Last step
+## Configure talosctl to communicate with our cluster

 So now when the nodes are configured it is time for us to setup some last configuration.

-First we run the following command to setup the endpoint and node configuration for the control plane:
+To make things easier we run the following command to setup the endpoint and node configuration on talosctl so it knows how to communicate with our newly created Talos cluster, this is done by running the following command.

 ```shell
 export TALOSCONFIG="_out/talosconfig"